 Will viewers see Homer’s family in Season 2?
 In Season 1, Prairie claims that Homer told her he had an ex-girlfriend, who was expecting his child, and he was desperate to get word to her about his being alive.
 So why does Prairie stay quiet to Homer’s family, throughout all of Season 1?

 She could have at least shown an interest in finding out what had become of Homer’s child from a distance, with a simple Google search.
 Instead, all she focuses on is finding an archival YouTube video.
-Using the search term “Homer near death experience.”
-Will Season 2 explain why Prairie (Brit Marling) decided not to tell the loves ones of Hap’s other captives, they had been kidnapped?
+Using the search term “Homer near-death experience.”
+Will Season 2 explain why Prairie (Brit Marling) decided not to tell the loved ones of Hap’s other captives, they had been kidnapped?